vinodkumarhalvi3354/adaravinod/README.md

   ```bash
   npm run dev
   ```
-  The Whisper model from Hugging Face is fetched, and transcription works as expected.

 - **Deployed Environment (Firebase Hosting)**:
   After deploying the app to Firebase Hosting, the transcription does not work because the model is not loading properly.
 This may be due to: